-DEB 14 (Policy 14 - Employment)
+DEB 11 (Policy 11 - Employment)

-- a) Any non-employment use proposed on sites and premises used and/or design indicated on the Proposals Map for employment purposes, and that is expected to have an adverse effect on employment generation, will only be permitted where the local planning authority is satisfied that the proposal can demonstrate that it complies with other policies in this and other adopted local plans, and one or more of the following criteria has been met (as appropriate to the site/premises and location); - b) there is sufficient supply of alternative and suitable employment land available to meet local employment job growth requirements; - evidence can be provided that genuine attempts have been made to sell/let the site in its current use, and that no suitable and viable alternative employment uses can be found or are likely to be found in the foreseeable future; - d) the existing use has created over-riding environmental problems (e.g. noise, odours or traffic) and permitting an alternative use would be a substantial environmental benefit that would outweigh the loss of an employment site; - e) an alternative use or mix of uses would assist in the urban regeneration and offer greater benefits to the community in meeting local business and employment needs; - f) it is for an employment related support facility such as employment training/education, workplace crèche or industrial café; - g) an alternative use or mix of uses would provide other sustainability benefits that would outweigh the loss of an employment site.
+Any non-employment use proposed on sites and premises used for employment purposes, and that is expected to have an adverse effect on employment generation, will only be permitted where the local planning authority is satisfied that the proposal can demonstrate that it complies with other policies in this neighbourhood plan and other relevant adopted development plan policies, and one or more of the following criteria has been met (as appropriate to the site/premises and location);

+- a) there is sufficient supply of alternative and suitable employment land available to meet local employment job growth requirements; - evidence can be provided that genuine attempts have been made to sell/let the site in its current use, and that no suitable and viable alternative employment uses can be found or are likely to be found in the foreseeable future; - c) the existing use has created over-riding environmental problems (e.g. noise, odours or traffic) and permitting an alternative use would be a substantial environmental benefit that would outweigh the loss of an employment site; - d) an alternative use or mix of uses would offer greater benefits to the community in meeting local business and employment needs; - e) it is for an employment related support facility such as employment training/education, workplace crèche or industrial café; - f) an alternative use or mix of uses would provide other sustainability benefits that would outweigh the loss of an employment site.